Important Registrar Information

 For students who do not establish attendance for all/any course(s) by Census Day a refund of 100% of applicable tuition charges less applicable fees and books, less $500 for course withdrawn will be granted.

-Students receiving Title IV funds should reference the Financial Aid and Refund Policy in the catalog or on the Goodwin College website for any financial consequences related to non-attendance.
+Students receiving Title IV funds should reference the Financial Aid and Refund policy in the catalog or on the Goodwin University website for any financial consequences related to non-attendance.

-Goodwin College, upon request and with appropriate documentation, may medically withdraw a student from their courses due to serious medical conditions that prohibit the student from completing his/her courses.
-Documentation will be required from a physician on the college’s Medical Withdrawal form.
-The request for withdrawal and relevant documentation must be received in the Registrar’s Office by the module or semester withdrawal date as indicated in the college catalog.
+Goodwin University, upon request and with appropriate documentation, may medically withdraw a student from their courses due to serious medical conditions that prohibit the student from completing his/her courses.
+Documentation will be required from a physician on The University’s Medical Withdrawal form.
+The request for withdrawal and relevant documentation must be received in the Registrar’s Office by the module or semester withdrawal date as indicated in The University catalog.
 In addition, Medical Withdrawals may effect a student’s Satisfactory Academic Progress, please refer to the Satisfactory Academic Progress section in the catalog.
-Medical Withdrawals will be reviewed by the Records Review Committee (RRC); please refer to the Appealing Financial Aid/Finance Issues section under the Refund Policy.
+Medical Withdrawals will be reviewed by the Records Review Committee (RRC); please refer to the Appealing Financial Aid/Finance Issues section under the Refund policy.
 Students who do not agree with the decision of the RRC, may appeal to the Godwin Appeal Board, please refer to the section on Appeals and Grievances in the catalog.

 During Week 10 each semester, returning students register for their courses for the next semester.

-The Registrar’s Office coordinates Registration and provides information about Official Registration via the College Website, your Goodwin College email, Facebook, and the Communications Department each semester.
+The Registrar’s Office coordinates Registration and provides information about Official Registration via The University Website, your Goodwin University email, Facebook, and the Communications Department each semester.